 Consumers would have access to the private information that data brokers collect about them under a bill that Sen. Jay Rockefeller (D-W.V.) introduced Feb.
 12. Data brokers, which assemble information about individuals and sell it to marketers, would have to maintain a public website that explains to consumers how to review their information and how they can prevent brokers from selling it.

-Reports that the National Security Agency stores records of less than a third of telephone calls passing through U.S. carrier switches undermines its stated rationale for the bulk telephone metadata program, charged Sen. Richard Blumenthal (D-Ore.) during a congressional hearing.
+Reports that the National Security Agency stores records of less than a third of telephone calls passing through U.S. carrier switches undermines its stated rationale for the bulk telephone metadata program, charged Sen. Richard Blumenthal (D-Conn.) during a congressional hearing.

 Technology companies, consumer groups and the National Telecommunications and Information Administration have begun a process to develop privacy standards for facial recognition technology.
 At a Feb.
 6 meeting, Lawrence Strickling, assistant commerce secretary for communications and information, said that facial recognition technology raises "novel privacy questions."

 Whether or not the intelligence community's bulk storage of telephony metadata has actually prevented a terrorist attack shouldn't be the only metric by which the program's efficacy should be measured, said Attorney General Eric Holder.

 Members of a presidential panel that recommended stricter limits on National Security Agency mass surveillance activities echoed critics of the mass telephony metadata program by also stating that the effort has yet to prevent a single terrorist attack--but unlike many civil libertarian critics, said they still support the program's continuance in modified form.